 What Are The Unique IT Needs Of Startup Companies?

-We’ve had great working relationships with a number of startup companies, and we’re often asked by prospective clients what’s unique about IT for startups.
+We’ve had great working relationships with a number of startup companies.
+We’re often asked by prospective clients what’s unique about IT for startups.
 Here are some of our thoughts on this:

 Scalable Business Model